matyalatte/Blender-DDS-Addon/docs/How-To-Build.md

 ## 0. Requirements

-### Platforms

-Make sure that [Texconv-Custom-DLL](https://github.com/matyalatte/Texconv-Custom-DLL#platform) supports your platform.

-### for Windows
+- c++17 compiler
+- CMake 3.20 or later
+- git

-- Visual Studio 2022
+- Visual Studio 2022 (for Windows)

-- CMake
+> [!Note]

-If you won't use Visual Studio 2022, you could need to edit cmake commands in batch files.
+> If you won't use Visual Studio 2022 on Windows, you could need to edit cmake commands in batch files.

-### for Unix/Lunux

-- xcode (for macOS)
-- build-essential (for Ubuntu)
-- cmake
-- wget

 ## 1. Download Submodules

-Move to `./Blender-DDS-Addon`.
-Then, type `git submodule update --init --recursive`.
+Move to `./Blender-DDS-Addon` and type `git submodule update --init --recursive`.
-It'll clone external repositories to the addon's repo.
+It clones external repositories to the addon's repo.

-## 2. Get `sal.h` (for Unix/Linux systems)

-If you are using non-Windows platforms, you should download [sal.h](https://github.com/dotnet/corert/blob/master/src/Native/inc/unix/sal.h) for DirectXMath.
-Move to `./Blender-DDS-Addon/external/Texconv-Custom-DLL/shell_scripts`.
-Then, type `bash get_sal.sh`.
-It'll download the file and place it in a proper location.

-## 3. Build Texconv
+## 2. Build Texconv

 Move to `./Blender-DDS-Addon/external/Texconv-Custom-DLL`.
-Then, run `batch_files/build_without_vcruntime.bat` or `bash shell_scripts/build_universal.sh`
+Then, run `batch_files/build_without_vcruntime.bat` or `bash shell_scripts/build_universal.sh`.
-`texconv.dll` or `libtexconv.*` will be generated in `./Blender-DDS-Addon/external/Texconv-Custom-DLL/`
+It generates `texconv.dll` or `libtexconv.*` in `./Blender-DDS-Addon/external/Texconv-Custom-DLL/`

 ## 4. Copy Texconv